Geospatial Science, BS

 The curriculum also focuses on computer-based solutions to problems involving the collection, synthesis, analysis, and communication of spatially related information within a geographic jurisdiction or area.
 It meets the needs of local, state, and federal government agencies and private industries’ transitioning to highly automated graphics systems that integrate digital mapping with computerized databases.

 The program prepares graduates for careers in industry and/or science.
 Students are required to complete a Capstone Project related to one of the above areas of interest.
-The Capstone Project will be evaluated under the Geospatial Systems Project GISC 4351 Geospatial Systems Project (3 sch) course.
+The Capstone Project will be evaluated under the Geospatial Systems Project GISC 4351 Geospatial Science Project (3 sch) course.
 Students who complete the program have a comprehensive understanding of these disciplines that empowers them to advance their careers in geospatial technologies or to continue their studies to further advance the science.

 For Additional Information